 The best part for parents is that this hunt has editable answers so that you can play the hunt ANYWHERE.
 We have done the hard part in coming up with creating and engaging clues, all you have to do is fill in where you plan to hide the clues!

 This treasure hunt game is available for INSTANT DOWNLOAD.
-For full details and to see some sample clues from the game select the image to the left.

 For this game you will need solo cups, a large sturdy piece of cardboard, flat head push pins, tissue paper, and rubber bands.
 You will also need small prizes to put in each cup like TMNT stickers or tattoos.

 TO MAKE: Cut holes in the board the circumference of the solo cup when measure around the middle.
 This way the cups will fit in the holes half way.
 Next put the prizes in each cup then cover the opening of each cup with tissue paper, using a rubber band to secure.
 Create enough holes so that every player can punch it at least once.
 Set upright for the children to play, an adult may have to hold it.